10 Best Kaya Toast in Singapore To Enjoy Singapore in A Full Swing

 The food not only contains the touch of the home-cooked meal but also the goodness of nature.
 Natural herbs and spices are the most predominant part of every dish which they serve.
 The cafe has some exclusive dishes including Sea Salt Kaya cake.

 Altogether they offer different toasts with very distinct flavours.
-Their toasts include Sea Salt Kaya Butter Toast and Kaya Butter Toast which they also provide islandwide delivery.
+Their toasts include Sea Salt Kaya Butter Toast and Kaya Butter Toast which also provide islandwide delivery.

 |Address||56 Kandahar Street, Singapore 198904|